themlstudent/Pythonisata/README.md

 Basic About Python :

 - What is Python ?
-- How to give Comments in Python.
+- Why Choosee Python ?
 - Python Variable.
 - Python DataTypes.
 - Python Casting.